haileytapia/portfolio/DiscordUserGuide.md

 ### Servers

+When you first log in to Discord, you are taken to your server list.
+Servers are like chat rooms where you can join communities of like-minded individuals to chat and share ideas.

 These are the communities you can join or create to connect with other users.

 #### Join a server

+To join a server, select **Join a Server** and enter the server's invite code.
+Once you're in a server, you see a list of its [channels](#channels) on the left-hand side.

 #### Create a server

 ### Channels

 Within servers, you can create or join channels to communicate with other users.
+Each server can have multiple channels, and each channel can have its own topic.

+#### Join a channel

+To join a channel, select its name in the server list.

+#### Create a channel

 ### Direct messages

-You can also send direct messages to other users outside of servers.
+Direct messages, or DMs, are private conversations between you and another user outside of servers.

+#### Create a direct message

+Start a DM with someone by selecting their name in your Friends list and selecting Message.
+Once you've started a DM, you can chat, share files, and even make voice and video calls.

 ## Features